Master1916/Freemarker/README.md

 Something about freemarker I write when I learn freemarker by myself.

-If you want to learning freemarker, this is a example.
+If you want to learning freemarker, this is an example.